jungoai/jungochain/CONTRIBUTING.md

-# Subtensor Contributor Guide
+# Jungochain Contributor Guide

 ## Lifecycle of a Pull Request

-1. Individuals wishing to contribute to subtensor should develop their change/feature/fix in a [Pull Request](https://github.com/opentensor/subtensor/compare) (PR) targeting the `devnet-ready` branch of the subtensor GitHub repository.
+1. Individuals wishing to contribute to jungochain should develop their change/feature/fix in a [Pull Request](https://github.com/opentensor/jungochain/compare) (PR) targeting the `devnet-ready` branch of the jungochain GitHub repository.
 It is recommended to start your pull request as a draft initially until you are ready to have other developers actively look at it.
 Any changes to pallet/runtime code should be accompanied by integration and/or unit tests fully testing all the edge cases of this functionality, if applicable.